Will-Riffe/Sustain-A-Plate/README.md

 Before making substantial changes, please open an issue to discuss the proposed changes.

-## License

-Sustain-A-Plate is released under the ISC License.
-See the [LICENSE](LICENSE) file for details.

 ## Questions
  Contacts for questions about the software: